|

 Paper Garden Crafts for Kids

-From construction paper to paper plates, these garden crafts are simple, inexpensive, and so pretty.
+From construction paper to paper plates, these easy garden ideas for kids are simple, inexpensive, and so pretty.

 Grab your construction paper and the template (or draw the shapes yourself) to make this paper veggie garden of carrots and radishes.